Taylor Realty Group | Colorado Real Estate ExpertsTaylor Realty Group | Colorado Real Estate Experts

 Some of the dates agreed to in the offer include time for the following:

 TITLE INSURANCE – In Colorado, real estate is transferred by title companies at closing (vs some states that are done by attorneys).
 The title company will transfer “title” from your name into the buyer’s name at closing.
 They will also provide “insurance” guaranteeing that the buyer truly owns the property and are entitled to all the rights that come with it.
 They will also verify and insure that you have full legal ownership to rightfully transfer title to the buyer.
 If it is discovered later that the buyer doesn’t have rightful ownership, the “title insurance” will reimburse the buyer (and/or their lender) up to the purchase price.
-Part of our seller services is to help you review the title commitment for things such as: correct spelling of names, confirming existing liens are correct, reviewing exhibits for mineral rights, HOA rules regarding the sale, and ensure that property taxes are properly calculated and pro-rated at closing.
+Part of our seller services is to help you review the title commitment for things such as: correct spelling of names, confirming existing liens are correct, reviewing exhibits for mineral rights, HOA rules regarding the sale, and ensure that property taxes are properly calculated and pro-rated at closing. tips for buying in an hoa in denver colorado

 HOMEOWNERS ASSOCIATION DOCS – If there is an HOA, you will be required to provide the buyer with the rules and regulations, most recent budget, financials, minutes from the board meetings, and all the recorded documents with the county.
 The buyer has a chance to review it all and decide if it is all acceptable to them.

-HOMEOWNERS INSURANCE – The buyer will need to purchase a homeowner insurance policy and provide their lender with the details.
+HOMEOWNERS INSURANCE – homeowners-insurance The buyer will need to purchase a homeowner insurance policy and provide their lender with the details.
 This insurance deadline is two-fold.
 (1) Verify the home is insurable and research any prior claim history and (2) compare rates/premiums to make sure it’s acceptable to the buyer.
 If either is unacceptable they may terminate by the Insurance Objection deadline and receive a refund of their earnest money.
 An increasing trend in Colorado real estate is home buyers requiring home sellers to provide a C.L.U.E.
 Home Seller’s Disclosure Report as a contingency to purchase contract.
 C.L.U.E.
 Home Seller’s Disclosure Reports provide a five-year insurance loss history for a given address, without divulging personal and private information about a property owner.
 We can help you order this when you list your home if you like.
 We’ve found sometimes this transparency results in a better offer and avoids surprises later.

 APPRAISAL